CICIFLY/Deep-Learning-Projects/README.md

 # Deep-Learning-Projects
-# This is an assignment for Artificial Intelligence course.
+# This includes all the assignments for Artificial Intelligence course and some deep learning projects found on the internet.
-# I used different activations for the feedforward nueral networks